 \section{Abstract}

-Building a socially intelligent agent involves many challenges, one of which is to track the agent's mental state transition and teach the agent to make rational decisions guided by its utility like a human.
-Towards this end, we propose to incorporate a mental state parser and utility model into dialogue agents.
-The hybrid mental state parser extracts information from both the dialogue and event observations and maintains a graphical representation of the agent's mind; Meanwhile, the utility model is a ranking model that learns human preferences from a crowd-sourced social commonsense dataset, Social IQA.
+Building a socially intelligent agent involves many challenges.
+One of which is to track the agent's mental state transition and teach the agent to make decisions guided by its value like a human.
+Towards this end, we propose to incorporate mental state simulation and value modeling into dialogue agents.
+First, we build a hybrid mental state parser that extracts information from both the dialogue and event observations and maintains a graphical representation of the agent's mind; Meanwhile, the transformer-based value model learns human preferences from the human value dataset, \textsc{ValueNet}.
 Empirical results show that the proposed model attains state-of-the-art performance on the dialogue/action/emotion prediction task in the fantasy text-adventure game dataset, LIGHT.
-We also show example cases to demonstrate: (\textit{i}) how the proposed mental state parser can assist agent's decision by grounding on the context like locations and objects, and (\textit{ii}) how the utility model can help the agent make reasonable decisions in a dilemma.
-To the best of our knowledge, we are the first work that builds a socially intelligent agent by incorporating a hybrid mental state parser for both discrete events and continuous dialogues parsing and human-like utility modeling.
+We also show example cases to demonstrate: (\textit{i}) how the proposed mental state parser can assist the agent's decision by grounding on the context like locations and objects, and (\textit{ii}) how the value model can help the agent make decisions based on its personal priorities.